-- Click Submit to confirm the changes.
-Publish the site to view changes online:
+- Click Submit to save.
+Publish the site to view changes online.

 Tip: To make all the menu items visible on the screen, move the expandable menu link closer to the center of the navigation bar.
-If you put it too close to the side of the page, the drop-down items will not display well.
+If you put it too close to the side of the page, the drop-down items may overlap other elements of the site.

-- In the Navigation settings menu, grab the hamburger icon on the page you want to relocate and move it into the upper portion of the list so that a line appears inside the upper-level page element:
+- In the Navigation settings, click the hamburger icon of the item you want to relocate and drag it to the upper-level list of items.

-Your pages will return to the main menu, however, if there’s not enough space, they would be automatically moved to the More submenu.
-Learn more about managing More submenu in this tutorial.
+Note: If you relocate all your items to the main menu and there’s not enough space for all the items in the design, they will be automatically moved to the More submenu.
+Learn more about managing More submenu in our Expanding the navigation menu tutorial.